 What is Relevance in Accounting?

-Relevance is an important accounting principle.
-Relevance in accounting means the information we get from the accounting system will help the end users to take important decisions.
+Relevance in accounting means the information we get from the accounting system will help the end-users to take important decisions.
 End users can be either internal or external stakeholders.
 Internal stakeholders include managers, employees, and business owners.
-By external stakeholder, we mean investors, lenders etc. Therefore relevance in accounting indicates the capacity of influencing the end users of the financial statement in their decision-making process.
+By external stakeholders, we mean investors, lenders etc. Therefore relevance in accounting indicates the capacity of influencing the end-users of the financial statement in their decision-making process.

-- As per GAAP, the information should be useful, understandable, timely and pertinent for the end users in taking important decisions.
+As per GAAP, the information should be useful, understandable, timely, and pertinent for the end-users in making important decisions.

-- Finally, relevance in accounting also means that it should be useful for the decision making a process for the end users.
+Finally, relevance in accounting also means that it should be useful for the decision making process for the end-users.
 For example, companies could report the current salary of the employees in an understandable and timely manner, but this doesn’t make this information relevant to an investor.

 Relevance in Accounting for Whom?

-Next thing we should understand that which information would be relevant for whom?
+Next thing we should understand which information would be relevant for whom?

-Every stakeholder needs information that is useful.
-This is the reason why the relevance principle is of prime importance to financial accounting.
+Every stakeholder needs useful information.
+It is the reason why the relevance principle is of prime importance to financial accounting.

 The information should be understandable.
-The financial statement should be in proper accounting format and lastly, the information should be useful for the banker in making the important decision of whether to grant a loan to the company or not.
+The financial statement should be in proper accounting format.
+Lastly, the information should be useful for the banker in making the important decision of whether to grant a loan to the company or not.